RTradeLtd/go-ipfs-plugin-i2p-gateway/README.md

 First of all, it uses the un-gxed version of IPFS found here for now:
 [Un-gxed IPFS](github.com/ipsn/go-ipfs).

-Officially speaking, the IPFS project has only documented plugins for filesystems.
-This plugin makes use of none of those interfaces.
-Instead it simply takes advantage of the plugin system to set up some hidden services when the IPFS plugin is initialized.
+It simply takes advantage of the plugin system to set up some hidden services when the IPFS plugin is initialized.
 It does this by reading the IPFS config file to find the ports that have been configured by the admin running IPFS, then using the SAM API to forward those ports to I2P.
 Once they are forwarded, a